 The critical section is where the letter asks ‘if you deny committing the offence, please explain why’.
 And ‘if you accept committing an offence please provide any exceptional reasons…’

-The fare evasion bye law, which TfL prosecute is a ‘strict liability’ offence.
-This means that TFL do not have to proof that you were dishonest or you intentionally evaded the fare.
+The fare evasion bylaw, which TfL prosecute, is a ‘strict liability’ offence.
+This means that TFL do not have to prove that you were dishonest or you intentionally evaded the fare.